PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 - Slack bus: the reference bus with known voltage and angle; in power-grid-model referred to as the [source](./components.md#source).
 - Load bus: a bus with known $P$ and $Q$.
 - Voltage controlled bus: a bus with known $P$ and $V$.
-NOTE: this bus is not supported by power-grid-model yet.
+Note: this bus is not supported by power-grid-model yet.

 #### Newton-Raphson
 This is the traditional method for power flow calculations.
 This method uses a Taylor series, ignoring the higher order